danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 end
 ```

 To make the performance characteristics visible, the database is seeded with 100,000 recipes rather than the tiny datasets typical of development environments.
 This volume is large enough to trigger the query planner behavior and latency issues discussed later.
 The data is generated using Faker and written to CSV, then bulk-loaded into PostgreSQL.
 This avoids the overhead of creating records one-by-one with Active Record, which would be too slow.
-See the demo [recipe seeds](https://github.com/danielabar/recipe_search_demo/blob/main/db/seeds/recipes.rb) and [utilities](https://github.com/danielabar/recipe_search_demo/blob/main/db/seeds/shared/utilities.rb) for more details on this technique.
+If interested, see the demo [recipe seeds](https://github.com/danielabar/recipe_search_demo/blob/main/db/seeds/recipes.rb) and [utilities](https://github.com/danielabar/recipe_search_demo/blob/main/db/seeds/shared/utilities.rb) for more details on this technique.

 ## Setup Search